Public Health Nutrition

 Overall aims and purpose

 The module applies public health and health promotion principles to nutrition.
 Nutrition is a key element to improving public health.
 Over- and under-nutrition are international problems that occur in developed as well as developing nations.
 The module includes an overview of basic nutrients and requirements through the life-cycle.
 We will focus on overweight and obesity, nutritional deficiencies, diabetes, coronary heart disease, and cancer.
 Nutritional policies and approaches to public health nutrition on a local, national and international level will be covered.
 The module develops the nutrition knowledge and skills required by health and social care professions and other interested individuals.
 Links to relevant sustainable development are made.
-PLEASE NOTE: Due to the Covid 19 crisis, the module will be delivered using a blend of teaching approaches including online.
-Students will be required to have access to IT and up to date computer and software.
+PLEASE NOTE: Due to Covid 19 crisis, the module will be delivered using a blend of teaching approaches including online.
+Students will be required to have access to IT and up to date computer and software, a microphone and headphones or speakers.

 Topics may include: 1.
 Overview of basic nutrition – nutrients, vitamins and minerals, sugar, salt, food, sources of nutrients.
 2. Requirements and recommendations through the life-cycle.
 3. Diet-related disease and role of diet: metabolic disease,overweight and obesity, under-nutrition, coronary heart disease, diabetes and cancer.
 4. Psychology of eating and understanding of factors influencing behaviour at an individual and group level.
 5. Dietary intake and assessment.
 6. Intervention strategies to improve dietary change at a health promotion and public health level.
 7. Nutrition policies – local, national and international.